How to Fix a Crisis

 “The memory is a debt,” Papaioannou explained.
 “The debt has become a way of life.”
 The biggest concern in Distomo, she added, “is that this memory will die together with the last survivors.”

 Since leaving China, Ankong has stopped talking about his father.
 He prefers to think of his mother and youngest brother as long buried.
-But there is some inexplicable force that compels his daughters and grandchildren, I among them, to continue exhuming their bodies, as if knowing exactly how they were killed or what they were wearing when it happened can make murder less bloody.
+But some inexplicable force compels his daughters and grandchildren, I among them, to continue exhuming their bodies, as if knowing exactly how they were killed or what they were wearing when it happened can make murder less bloody.

 Each Christmas, we gather—in Ankong’s living room, or else over Zoom—to hear about the day the Japanese invaded.
 The debt is paid: again and again and again. ♦

-by Vivien Wong
+By Vivien Wong

-It’s the perfect setup for a bad joke: “Three American college students and fifteen-odd expats walk into a bar…” Except the bartender is a Greek bookseller, and the bar—a full liquor shelf in a room half-closet, half-cavern—is concealed behind a set of sliding bookcases.
+There’s the perfect setup for a bad joke: “Three American college students and fifteen-odd expats walk into a bar…” Except the bartender is a Greek bookseller, and the bar—a full liquor shelf in a room half-closet, half-cavern—is concealed behind a set of sliding bookcases.

-Wednesday’s discussion centered around Italian author Vincenzo Latronico’s Perfection, translated into English by Sophie Hughes.
+Wednesday’s discussion centered around Italian author Vincenzo Latronico’s “Perfection,” translated into English by Sophie Hughes.
 The novel chronicles a relationship between two expats—digital “creatives”—living in Berlin in the 2010s.

-The physical architecture of the city makes these tense concrete.
-The part of Pangrati which surrounds Lexikopoleio was once called Vatrachonisi—meaning “frog island”—a nod to amphibians native to the bed of the Ilissos River.
-Urban expansion of Athens, dating back to the 1950s, has all but covered the ancient river.
 On the corner of Proskopon Square, the Athens café chain Petite Fleur, which features vinyls hanging from the ceiling and stools upholstered with black-and-white prints of Roy Haynes and Billie Holiday, rounds off one travel blog’s description of the Vatrachonisi area as “more like Paris than Athens.”

-Meanwhile, two blocks from Lexikopoleio, the side of an apartment has been spray-painted, in large green letters, “REFUGEES WELCOME / TOURISTS GO HOME.”
+Two blocks from Lexikopoleio, the side of an apartment has been spray-painted, in large green letters, “REFUGEES WELCOME / TOURISTS GO HOME.”
 Someone’s tried to white out the graffiti by scratching lines into the beige coat of the building.

 “They didn’t seem to be able to do things differently, did they?” one woman said.
 A joke about their own inability to speak Greek drew laughter from around the table. ♦